brianferri/config.nvim/README.md

   * Require the new lsp configuration in `lua/configs/lspconfig.lua`
 * To override existing modules, you can either:
   * Fork and edit the relevant file, or
-  * In your personal config, `require` them and apply patches (e.g. modify the returned table)
+  * In your personal config, `require` them and apply patches
 * For plugin-specific extensions (e.g. custom `telescope` pickers), put files in the `lua/plugins/` area following existing patterns.

 ## Plugin Modules / Highlights